-Where you go to figure out how you are doing.
-While there is a summary on the main page of Sellercentral, this section gives you much more detail so you can drill into the specifics of what’s causing the problems.
+This is where you go to figure out how your business is doing.
+While there is a summary on the main page of Seller Central, this section gives you much more detail so you can drill into the specifics of what’s causing the problems.

-Feedback: see how you are doing with feedback from customers.
-We have discussed earlier the importance of asking for feedback from customers, so check here to see not only the quality of the feedback, but also the amount of feedback you are getting.
+Feedback: This shows you how you are doing with feedback from customers.
+We discussed earlier the importance of asking for feedback from customers, so check here to see not only the quality of the feedback, but also the amount of feedback you are getting.
 You may also find some interesting feedback that gives you ideas on how to improve your catalog selection or overall performance.

-Chargeback Claims: similar to A-to-Z claims, likely you’ll have little regular need of this report, but useful when you do have a chargeback.
+Chargeback Claims: Similar to A-to-Z claims, likely you’ll have little regular need of this report, but it’s useful when you do have a chargeback.

-Performance Notifications: we call out this one, as you will get periodic emails from Amazon telling you about policy changes.
-It’s really important to read these immediately, as you can learn if there have been regulatory changes to any of your items (thereby potentially requiring you to remove those items now).
-Likewise, there may be a policy chance that requires you to package/ship items differently – good to stay on-top of all performance notifications (even though a lot of these aren’t really notifications about your current performance).
+Performance Notifications: You will get periodic emails from Amazon telling you about policy changes.
+It’s important to read these immediately, as you can learn if there have been regulatory changes to any of your items (thereby potentially requiring you to remove those items now).
+Likewise, there may be a policy chance that requires you to package/ship items differently.
+As a result, it’s crucial to stay on top of all performance notifications, even if a lot of them aren’t really about your current performance.

 This is one of two ways on the Seller Central homepage to see customer messages to your account.
 It’s easier to look at the “buyer messages” in the “Performance” section on the left-hand side of the Seller Central homepage, as you can see which buyer messages are time-dependent and still require action on your part.